Vigneshwar132/Akashavani/README.md

 Netlify

-Or visit the site directly: Weather-App.netlify.app
+Or visit the site directly: https://effulgent-semolina-ecc30a.netlify.app/

 Features
 React: A popular JavaScript library for building user interfaces.